cappy-pugliese/cappy.s-lab-notebook/Meeting_notes/group_meeting_notes.md

 -   keeping track of where your ideas came from, if they came from a paper

 -   keep backups of your work –\> hard drive (bio1108 pwpts)

+## class figure notes

+-   admixture plot, get rid of x-axis, or only label/highlight certain individuals

+    -   x-axis is too busy

+-   try to move away from the r figure defaults